Hanson-Sun/music-esolang/README.md

 # This program demonstrates various features of the Polyphony #

 # Variable declaration: Create a variable "A" #
-var A
+var A end

 # Define a function that adds two numbers and prints the result #
-def C4
+def 11 end
     input   # Take input (a number literal) #
     3 +     # Add 3 to the input #
     print   # Print the result (top of stack) # end

 # Another function that prints a message based on input comparison #
-def D4
+def 12 end
     input   # Take input (a number literal) #
     5 <     # Compare if input is less than 5 #
     if